botwiki/botwiki.org/content/resources/apis.md

 - [api.ai](https://api.ai/) -- tools for building voice interfaces
 - [Twinword](https://www.twinword.com/) -- "Human text understanding"
 - [Wordnik](http://developer.wordnik.com/) -- "definitions, example sentences, spelling suggestions, related words like synonyms and antonyms, phrases containing a given word, word autocompletion, random words, words of the day, and more"; it was used, for example, to make [@gutendelight](/bots/twitterbots/gutendelight)
+- [Words API](https://www.wordsapi.com/) -- an API for the English language
 - [AlchemyAPI](http://www.alchemyapi.com/developers) -- text and image analysis tools
 - [Project Gutenberg](https://www.gutenberg.org/wiki/Gutenberg:Information_About_Robot_Access_to_our_Pages) -- "information about robot access to our pages"
 - [RiTa](http://www.rednoise.org/rita/index.html) -- a software toolkit for generative literature: